otto-torino/django-baton/README.md

     BATON_GPT_3_5_TURBO = "gpt-3.5-turbo" # translations, summarizations and corrections
     BATON_GPT_4_TURBO = 'gpt-4-turbo' # translations, summarizations and corrections
     BATON_GPT_4O = 'gpt-4o' # translations, summarizations and corrections
-    BATON_GPT_4O_MINI = 'gpt-4o-mini' # translations, summarizations and corrections
+    BATON_GPT_4O_MINI = 'gpt-4o-mini' # translations, summarizations, image vision and corrections
     BATON_DALL_E_3 = 'dall-e-3' # images
 ```

-We currently support just the `dall-e-3` model for images generation.
+We currently support just the `dall-e-3` model for images generation and the `gpt-4o-mini` model for image vision.

 You can set the models used with  a simple configuration: